Content Warning: This article mentions self-harm and suicide, which some people may find distressing.

 Unplanned or unwanted pregnancy

-Signs and Symptoms of Perinatal Mental Illness
+Signs and Symptoms of Perinatal Mental Health Issues

 Panic attacks (palpitations, shortness of breath, shaking)

-Persistent, generalised worry, often focused on fears for the health, wellbeing or safety of the baby
+Persistent, generalised worry, often about the baby

 Development of obsessive or compulsive thoughts and/or behaviours